bramley/phplist-plugin-segment/README.md

 Requires the Common Plugin to be installed.
 See <https://github.com/bramley/phplist-plugin-common>

 ### Set the plugin directory ###
-The default plugin directory is `/lists/admin/plugins` but you can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.
+The default plugin directory is `plugins` within the admin directory.

+You can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.
 The benefit of this is that plugins will not be affected when you upgrade phplist.

 ### Install through phplist ###